 Community Benefits Grant Awards

 Applicant organizations are evaluated on their ability to effectively demonstrate how their organizations mission and proposed activities align with WHDC’s mission and priorities.
 Previous grantees will be evaluated on the impact of WHDC’s previously funded activities.
 All successful applicants will be required to provide interim and final reports on measurable outcomes that their programs have achieved.
-The categories for application are: Education (including youth development), Community Facilities, and Workforce & Economic Development.

 Grant Funding and Activity Guidelines